Data Augmentation MCMC for Bayesian Inference from Privatized Data: Problem Setup

 Let $x = (x_1,\ldots,x_n) \in \mathbb{X}^n$ denote the confidential database, containing $n$ records.
 We assume these records are independent and identically distributed (i.i.d.) draws from a statistical model $f\left(\cdot \mid \theta\right)$, though this can be relaxed.
 The goal of the analyst is to conduct statistical inference on the unknown model parameter $\theta\in \Theta$.
 A Bayesian analyst represents {\em a priori} beliefs about $\theta$ with a prior probability distribution $p\left(\theta\right)$, and seeks to compute a posterior distribution $p(\theta \mid x) \propto p(\theta) f(x \mid \theta)$ that updates their beliefs in light of the observations $x$.
 In many modern applications, this posterior distribution is intractable, and it is common for analysts to represent it using samples drawn via some MCMC algorithm.
 In this work, we will assume access to such a posterior sampling method: \begin{assum} The analyst has available a Markov kernel that targets $p(\theta \mid x) \propto p(\theta) f(x \mid \theta)$, the posterior distribution over the model parameters given the confidential database $x$. \end{assum}

 {\bf Differential privacy.} Our work here focuses on the following departure from the usual Bayesian setting: instead of observing the database $x$, we observe a privatized data product or query, denoted as $\sdp$.
-The quantity $s_{dp}$ is probabilistically generated based on data $x$ through a \emph{privacy mechanism}, written as $\eta\left(\cdot \mid x\right)$.
+The quantity $s_{dp}$ is typically of much lower dimensionality that the database $x$, and is probabilistically generated based on data $x$ through a \emph{privacy mechanism}, written as $\eta\left(\cdot \mid x\right)$.
 The privacy mechanism $\eta$ is said to be $\epsilon$-\emph{differentially private} ($\ep$-DP) \citep{dwork2006calibrating} if for all values of $\sdp$, and for all `neighboring' databases $(x, x') \in \mathbb{X}^n\times \mathbb{X}^n$ differing by one record (denoted by $d(x,x')\leq 1$), the probability ratio is bounded:

 The parameter $\epsilon$ is called the \emph{privacy loss budget}, and controls how informative $\sdp$ is about $x$.
 Large values of $\epsilon$ guarantee less privacy, while $\epsilon = 0$ corresponds to perfect privacy.
 A simple and widely used $\epsilon$-differentially private mechanism is the \emph{Laplace mechanism}: for a deterministic query $s: \mathbb{X}^n \to \mathbb{R}^m$, the privatized query is defined as $\sdp = s\left(x\right) + u$, where $u = \left(u_1,\ldots,u_m\right)$ are i.i.d.\ Laplace variables.
 The scale parameter of the Laplace distribution is inversely proportional to $\epsilon$ (more privacy requires more noise), and directly proportional to $\Delta\left(s\right) = \max_{(x, x') \in \mathbb{X}^n\times \mathbb{X}^n; d(x, x') \le 1} \left\Vert s\left(x\right) - s\left(x'\right)\right\Vert_{1}$, the $\ell_1$ \emph{(global) sensitivity} of $s$ (the more sensitive the confidential query is to changes in one record of the database, the more noise we need).